ardent-engineer/ai-rtsp-watchtower/README.md

 ### 3. Install Dependencies & Configure

-And... bam!
 Install the requirements and set up your cameras.

 ```bash
 # (Optional but Recommended) Create and activate a virtual environment